Sanchez Midstream Partners (NYSEAMERICAN:SNMP) Shares Gap Up to $0.37

-Sanchez Midstream Partners LP (NYSEAMERICAN:SNMP) gapped up before the market opened on Friday .
+Sanchez Midstream Partners LP (NYSEAMERICAN:SNMP)’s share price gapped up prior to trading on Friday .
 The stock had previously closed at $0.37, but opened at $0.90.
-Sanchez Midstream Partners shares last traded at $1.18, with a volume of 6,006,847 shares.
+Sanchez Midstream Partners shares last traded at $1.18, with a volume of 6,006,847 shares changing hands.

 About Sanchez Midstream Partners (NYSEAMERICAN:SNMP)